 Out of state: 1-775-687-9485

-February 2009 — NDEP Draft Guidelines for Discovery Events
+June 2014 — NDEP Draft Guidelines for Discovery

 About Spills, Reportable Quantities and Reporting — A release can be described as any pollutant, hazardous waste or contaminant that has been spilled, leaked, pumped, poured, emitted, emptied, discharged, injected, escaped, leached, dumped or disposed into the environment.
 This would then be deemed a spill.
 Spills in excess the Reportable Quantities must be reported to the Nevada Division of Environmental Protection.